 “How dare you question Uncle Ditch and the wisdom of our kind!” she scolded.
 “You will do as you are told!”

 Sycamore felt all eyes on him.
 He felt indignant but acquiesced.
-“Yes, mother, sorry.”
+“Yes, Mother, sorry.”

-But as the meeting wound to a close he told himself that he would never try to outrun something that could go faster than him and would never get tired.
+But as the meeting wound to a close, he told himself that he would never try to outrun something that could go faster than him and would never get tired.
 Where was the sense in that?

 By running and hiding until the fast-machines had passed, Sycamore lived to a ripe old age.
-But eventually the time came, as it does for us all, for his soul to leave the old, faithful body that had fathered many, many leverets, and to pass on to the Great Meadow in the Sky.
+But eventually, the time came, as it does for us all, for his soul to leave the old, faithful body that had fathered many, many leverets, and to pass on to the Great Meadow in the Sky.
 There, he was overjoyed to become reacquainted with his dear mother again, and with so many other relatives and friends who had also passed into spirit.

 Now they are free to run and feast on lush grass and crops, safe from the threat of predators and fast-machines, and under the loving care of The Great Hare.

 So, if you are driving at night and a hare runs in the headlights in front of you, then please be kind and drive slowly until it has run off the road.
-Not every hare has heard – or chosen to pay heed to – the teaching of Sycamore the Wise and his descendents.
+Not every hare has heard – or chosen to pay heed to – the teaching of Sycamore the Wise and his descendants.

 Featured in the book, To Cut a Short Story Short, vol. II: 88 Little Stories

 - To purchase the stories on To Cut a Short Story Short up to December 2021 in paperback, Kindle, eBook, and audio-book form, and for news on new titles, please see Shop.

 - If you are interested in joining Write Away, a fortnightly story group (giving a choice of 250, 500 or 750 word assignments) please contact me and I’ll be pleased to send details.